jlpteaching/ECS154B/syllabus.md

 You are required to attend and participate (say something at least once) in one [discussion section](#discussions) each week.
 We prefer you to attend the one you sign up for, but you can attend any.
-Every week counts as two points on your final grade.
+**Every week counts as two points on your final grade.**
 Thus, if you attend your discussion section each week, you will receive the full points for participation.

 However, we understand that this won't necessarily be possible for everyone to attend every week.
 Therefore, you you can also get participation points by using our [online discussion](#online-discussions).
 Participating in [online discussion](#online-discussions) can earn you up to 5 points.
-Importantly, we are looking for substantive contributions to online discussions.
+Each week a thread will be posted with a discussion topic to help generate substantive conversations.

 Finally, you can also earn points by attending and participating in office hours.
 For each office hour you attend (and we have a substantive conversation), you can earn one participation point up to 5 points.